The evolution of the bar fraction and bar lengths in the last 12 billion years: Abstract

 \section{Abstract}

-We investigate the evolution of the bar fraction and length using an extended JWST NIRCam imaging dataset of galaxies in the $1 \leq z \leq 4$ redshift range.
-We assess the wavelength dependence of the bar fraction in disc galaxies and bar length evolution by selecting a nearly mass-complete CEERS disc sample and performing independent visual classifications on the short (F200W) and long (F356W+F444W) wavelength channels.
-A similar bar fraction is observed for both samples, and combined we find a declining trend in the bar fraction: $0.16^{+0.03}_{-0.03}$ at $1 \leq z < 2$; $0.08^{+0.02}_{-0.01}$ at $2 \leq z < 3$; $0.07^{+0.03}_{-0.01}$ at $3 \leq z \leq 4$.
-This corroborates our previous work and other recent studies, suggesting that dynamically cold and rotationally supported massive discs are present at Cosmic Noon.
-No evolution in the F356W+F444W bar length is measured from $z = 4$ to $z = 1$, which has a mean of 3.6\,kpc, but a slight increase of about 1\,kpc towards $z = 1$ is measured in the F200W sample, which has a mean of 2.9\,kpc.
-The bar sample is shorter in the short-wavelength channel due to the better physical spatial resolution; however, we also suggest that dust obscuration plays a role.
-We find that the correlation between bar length and galaxy mass for massive galaxies observed at $z < 1$ is not seen at $z > 1$.
-By adding samples of barred galaxies at $z<1$, we show that there is a modest increase in the bar length ($\approx 2$\,kpc) towards $z=0$, but bars longer than $\approx8$\,kpc are only found at $z<1$.
-We show that bars and discs grow in tandem, for the bar length normalised by disc size does not evolve from $z = 4$ to $z = 0$.
+We investigate the evolution of the bar fraction and length using an extended JWST NIRCam imaging dataset of galaxies at $1 \leq z \leq 4$.
+We assess the wavelength dependence of the bar fraction and bar length evolution by selecting a nearly mass-complete CEERS disc sample and performing visual classifications on the short (F200W) and long (F356W+F444W) wavelength channels.
+A similar bar fraction is observed for both samples, and combined, we find a declining bar fraction from $0.16^{+0.03}_{-0.03}$ to $0.07^{+0.03}_{-0.01}$ over the redshift range.
+No evolution in the F356W+F444W bar length is measured, with a mean of 3.6\,kpc.
+A slight increase of $\sim 1$\,kpc towards $z = 1$ is measured in the F200W sample, with a mean of 2.9\,kpc.
+We find that the correlation between bar length and galaxy mass, for massive galaxies at $z < 1$, is unseen at $z > 1$.
+By incorporating barred galaxies at $z<1$, we show that there is a modest increase in the bar length ($\approx 2$\,kpc) towards $z=0$, but bars longer than $\approx8$\,kpc are only found at $z<1$.
+We show that bars and discs grow in tandem, for the bar length normalised by disc size does not evolve.
 Not only is a significant population of bars forming beyond $z = 1$, but our results also show that some of these bars are as long and strong as the average bar at $z\approx0$.